jonmon6691/threatmodels/threatmodels/pages/pgp.md

 PGP is a method of end-to-end encryption for email.
-This means that the message is encrypted by the sender and is not decrypted until it arrives on the recipeients computer.
+This means that the message is encrypted by the sender and is not decrypted until it arrives on the recipients computer.

 # Trusted Parties

-Only the local machine of the sender and the recipient need to be trusted in order for the security properties of PGP to be maintined.
+Only the local machine of the sender and the recipient need to be trusted in order for the security properties of PGP to be maintained.

 # Untrusted Parties